walt-port/prod-e/README.md

 ## 💰 Cost Considerations

-This project is designed to be cost-effective for demonstration purposes with an estimated monthly cost of ~$45-50.
+This project is designed with cost efficiency in mind.
+The current estimated monthly cost is approximately ~$99/month.

 <details>
-<summary>Detailed Cost Breakdown</summary>

-- ECS Fargate: ~$10
-- RDS PostgreSQL: ~$15
-- Application Load Balancer: ~$16
-- NAT Gateway: ~$4.5 (plus data processing)
-- Data Transfer: ~$1-2
+<summary>Cost Summary</summary>

+- Current infrastructure costs include ECS Fargate tasks, RDS PostgreSQL, Application Load Balancer, NAT Gateway, and other supporting services
+- The planned Grafana implementation will add approximately ~$15/month
+- For a detailed breakdown of all costs, optimization strategies, and future projections, see [AWS Budget Analysis](docs/ongoing_budget.md)
-Resources can be shut down after demonstration to avoid ongoing costs.
+- Resources can be shut down after demonstration to avoid ongoing costs

 </details>